odoo/owl/doc/store.md

 };
 ```

+The first argument to an action method is an object with four keys:
+- `state`: the current state of the store content,
+- `dispatch`: a function that can be used to dispatch other actions,
+- `getters`: an object containing all getters defined in the store
+- `env`: the current environment.
+This is useful sometimes, in particular if
+  an action needs to apply some side effects (such as performing an rpc), and
+  the `rpc` method is located in the environment.

 Actions are called with the `dispatch` method on the store, and can receive an
 arbitrary number of arguments.